Google Pay

 }

-5. Initialise payment sheet
+5. Initialise the payment

 Respond to the customer using the Google Pay™ button by creating a Google Pay™ payment session for the payment: